Hind, John Russell (1823–1895)

 In 1851 Hind obtained from the Academy of Sciences at Paris their Lalande medal, and was elected a corresponding member; in 1852 he obtained the Astronomical Society of London's gold medal, and a pension of £200 a year from the British government; in 1853 he became Superintendent of the Nautical Almanac.

 Hind's scientific papers were generally published in the Transactions of the Astronomical Society, in the Comptes Rendus of Paris, and the Astronomische Nachrichten of Altona.
 Among his works are Astronomical Vocabulary (1852), The Comets (1852), The Solar System (1852), Illustrated London Astronomy (1853), Elements of Algebra (1855), and Descriptive Treatise on Comets (1857).
-For some time president of the Royal Astronomical Society, he died December 23, 1895.
+For some time president of the Royal Astronomical Society, he died on 23 December 1895.